seanmpuckett/sai/docs/comps.md

 ## Comprehensions

 SAI's began as an AI scripting language for a role-playing game.
 As such, the language evolved to deal in a succinct way with objects, lists, and decision making.
-It's extensive set of composable comprehensions reflects this.
+Its extensive set of composable comprehensions reflects this.

 _Comprehensions_ are a way of operating on a list or set of traits as a whole.
 In Javascript, familiar comprehensions are `.map`, `.filter` and `.sort`.
 SAI doesn’t introduce any particularly new comprehensions in terms of functionality, but it does afford their use in a clearer, more concise way.